 Often the entire process stems from a simple theft of just one piece of personal information, like a bank statement or credit card.

 The resulting fraud can seriously affect your personal financial circumstances, as well as costing the government and financial services organisations millions of pounds every year.
 If your identity is stolen, you may find that you have difficulty taking out loans, applying for new credit cards or getting a mortgage until the matter is sorted out.
 Some people even find themselves arrested for crimes that they did not commit.
 These victims of identity theft can spend months or even years cleaning up the mess that the thieves have made of their good reputation.
 They suffer humiliation, anger, and frustration as they struggle to repair the damage that has been done.

 Think it will never happen to you?
 It is estimated that more than 125,000 people are affected by identity theft in the UK each year, costing the British economy over £1.4 billion annually.
 The number of cases rose by a staggering 31% in the first 3 months of 2015 compared to the same period of 2014.
 Credit card fraud caused an annual loss of nearly £479 million in the same year.
 With identity theft on the increase it has never been more important to make sure that laptop computers, personal documents and financial paperwork like bank statements and credit cards are safely protected from criminals.

 A security safe is an ideal way to prevent you becoming another statistic, protecting your vital paperwork and preventing sensitive information from falling into the wrong hands.
-Leading UK security retailer Safe.co.uk have announced the release of a range of fire document safes and fire data safes which will help to safeguard the UK from identity theft.
+As the leading UK security retailer we have announced the release of a range of fire document safes and fire data safes which will help to safeguard the UK from identity theft.